Naomi3nba/Excel_Project_Data_Analytics/11_Project final_2_Analysis/README.md

 ## 1️⃣ What are the top skills of data professionals?

+## 2️⃣ What skill should learn to get better pay?

 1. Pivot Table and DAX

 📊 I moved the *job_skills* to the rows area and *skill likelihood (%)* into the values area.